Last updated on December 12th, 2019 at 01:47 pm

 From recruitment to everyday operations, it’s also important to adjust current work practices to reflect the needs of your diverse workforce.
 Flexibility is key to making sure every disability is considered and addressed.
 These changes will depend on the types of disabilities in your workforce and the type of business you run.
 Disability assessments during the recruitment stage will help to highlight necessary changes that should be made initially while feedback and support sessions will ensure any future problems are resolved quickly.

-Get educated on workplace accessibility
+Get educated on disability employment

 The government’s Access to Work programme can help provide you with information and even assist with costs for more significant adjustments.